-7.2 Department of Primary Industries (DPI)
+7.1.1 Department of Primary Industries (DPI)

-DPI - Forestry advises the NSW Minister for Lands and Forestry and the NSW Minister for Primary Industries on forest industry policy, research and industry development by providing evidence based information to forest managers and policy makers that underpins the sustainable use of forests.
+DPI - Forestry advises the NSW Minister for Regional NSW, Industry and Trade on forest industry policy, research and industry development by providing evidence-based information to forest managers and policy makers that underpins the sustainable use of forests.

 DPI - Forestry is also responsible for the development and application of plantations' policy and regulation.
-DPI - Forestry is responsible for regulating plantations on public and private land under the PR Act and PR Code.
+DPI - Forestry is responsible for regulating plantations on public and private land under the Plantation and Reafforestation (PR) Act and PR Code.

 DPI - Forestry Forest Science group provides evidence-based forest research services that underpin sustainable use of NSW's native forests and productive plantations.
-The group provides research and development services to the forestry sector and a number of stakeholders including FCNSW.
+The group provides research and development services to the forestry sector and several stakeholders including FCNSW.
 Its science-based research outcomes play a key role in shaping policy, industry and environment management decisions, contributing to the sustainable management of forest landscapes through active and adaptive management.

-DPI - Fisheries advises the NSW Minister for Primary Industries on matters related to the FM Act including those related to the threatened species licences for fish, which form part of the IFOAs.
+DPI - Fisheries advises the NSW Minister for Agriculture and Western NSW on matters related to the Fisheries Management (FM) Act including those related to the threatened species licences for fish, which form part of the IFOAs.